 We're delighted that you're considering applying to Sidney!
 Here you'll find guidance about how our application process works.

 In order to minimise COVID-related risks to our applicants, students and staff in the coming undergraduate admissions round, we are making plans to interview applicants this year without requiring them to travel to Cambridge.
-We will release further details about alternative arrangements as soon as we can.
-More information will be available here and on the University website in due course.
+More information will be available on the University website.

 There are 29 Cambridge Colleges admitting undergraduate students, and it may seem tricky to know where to start.